 Trying Together supports high-quality care and education for young children by providing advocacy, community resources, and professional growth opportunities for the needs and rights of children, their families, and the individuals who interact with them.
 Trying Together works regionally (in Southwestern Pennsylvania) and takes its expertise and models to statewide and national audiences.

-1983 P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC)
+P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC).

-Early 2000s PAEYC moves from volunteer to staffed model
+PAEYC moves from a volunteer to staffed model.

 Five-year strategic plan and rebrand approved by PAEYC Board of Directors.
-PAEYC partners with The Pennsylvania Association for The Education of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.
+PAEYC partners with The Pennsylvania Association of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.

 We need to remember that children are trying, too—trying to understand their feelings and their world, trying to please the people they love, trying to grow.
 When grownups and children are trying together, just about anything can be possible.